duerrfk/BlueIMU/src/raw-transmitter/README.md

-raw-transmitter transmits raw measurements from the accelerometer and gyroscope of the MPU6050 IMU used by the BlueIMU device via Bluetooth (serial profile).
+Raw-Transmitter transmits raw measurements from the accelerometer and gyroscope of the MPU6050 IMU used by the BlueIMU device via Bluetooth (serial profile; not Bluetooth Low Energy (BLE)!).

 The implementation is based the Arduino platform and the MPU6050 code by Jeff Rowberg.